-Bath Spa University values the views and experiences of our students.
+Bath Spa University values the views and experiences of our students and the community we are part of.
 We have a number of channels through which we can help resolve problems, big or small.

 “Bath Spa University’s Vision is to be a leading educational institution in creativity, culture and enterprise.
 Through innovative teaching and research, the University will provide a high quality student experience.”